diqidoq/lars/README.md

 # LARS (Linux audio rythm section machine)

- + a fully featured and flexible pattern based rythm section machine to manage samples, midi, triggering, and many more
+ + a fully featured and flexible pattern based rythm section machine to manage samples, midi, trigger, step squencing, swing, layering, typical rythm *tricks* at hand, and many more
  + as a *stand alone* machine with in/out management or as a lv2 plugin
  + to make Linux pro audio even more sexy than it already is :-)
  + to integrate perfect with awesome projects like my favourite Ardour and JACK or Mixbus, but also with Qtractor, LMMS and others